 A final consideration for replacement windows is construction.
 How are they made?
 What material are they made out from?
 How easy it the material to maintain?
 How long will the material last?
 Is it the right material for where I live?

 Vinyl, aluminum, wood, composites, and fiberglass are among the construction materials used in replacement windows.
 All have benefits and drawbacks, much of which is based on where you live and what kind of weathering your home endures year in and year out, whether that’s climate-based or your area of the country is more prone to natural disasters like tornados and hurricanes, for example.
 So you’ll want to choose the construction material that’s best for your area.

 For more information about the added home that Fremont, CA replacement windows give, you can speak with our knowledgeable staff at California Custom Creations.
-You can visit our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.